ludifu/SunGather/REFERENCE.md

 > authentication / authorization.
 Before enabling this server make sure you
 > understand the security risks this imposes!

-Securing the server should involve infrastructure changes like a firewall and areverse proxy setup with a full blown HTTP server like Apache or nginx.
-Adding the required level of security is not in scope of this implementation.
+Securing the server should involve infrastructure measures like a firewall and a reverse proxy setup with a full blown HTTP server like Apache or nginx.
+Adding the required level of security is not in scope of this implementation!

 > [!NOTE]
 > Why provide another way to manipulate holding registers as part of a
 > monitoring tool?
 There are many ways to configure a Sungrow inverter which
-> are suitable for the most users.
-Some solutions are discussion below
+> are suitable for the majority of users.
+Some solutions are discussed below
-> providing their respective strengths and weaknesses.
+> with their respective strengths and weaknesses.

 Sungrow provides a smartphone app and the integrated Webserver of the WiNet-Dongles mainly for initial setup.
 These are limited to local access and